homeless shelters

 A Day In the Life of Ike Anyanwu

 Ike Anyanwu has been a Night Concierge with 360 Services since March of 2022.
-He’s based at a St Mungo’s accommodation in London – St Mungo’s is one of the UK’s largest registered charities that provide shelter and help for some of the UK’s homeless population.
+Ike is based at a St Mungo’s accommodation in London – St Mungo’s is one of the UK’s largest registered charities that provide shelter and help for some of the UK’s homeless population.
 Responsibility, due diligence, a duty of care, and professionalism are all key tenets of Ike’s role.
 There’s a lot to learn from a day in the life of Ike’s work as a Senior Night Concierge, the skills required, and the people he’s met.

 How did you start working with 360 Services?